UBC-DSCI/introduction-to-datascience-python/source/jupyter.md

 - Write, edit, and view text in a Jupyter notebook.
 - Open and view plain text data files in Jupyter.
 - Export Jupyter notebooks to other standard file types (e.g., `.html`, `.pdf`).

-## A Caveat for this Chapter

-This book was originally written for the R programming language, and has been edited to focus instead on Python.
-This chapter on Jupyter notebooks has not yet been fully updated to focus on Python; it has images and examples from the R version of the book.
-But the concepts related to Jupyter notebooks are generally the same.
-We are currently working on producing new Python-based images and examples for this chapter.

 ## Jupyter